Ikemura-kei/RM2021-Tutorial/1_CPP/Instruction.md

 2
 ```

+We also provide sample inputs and outputs for this one, refer to `./Task3/ExampleInputsOutputs.txt`.
+Consider using it to automate your debuf process.

+> Note: The first column is birthday, the second column is current day, and the last one is the output number of days.
+Columns are separated by semi-colons.

 ## Submission

 For this assignment, together with the assignment of "Git and Github" module, you need to create your own __PRIVATE__ Github repository and submit your work there, the detailed steps are as follows: